janosh/matbench-discovery/readme.md

 We welcome new models additions to the leaderboard through GitHub PRs.
 See the [contributing guide](https://janosh.github.io/matbench-discovery/contribute) for details and ask support questions via [GitHub discussion](https://github.com/janosh/matbench-discovery/discussions).

 For detailed results and analysis, check out the [preprint](https://janosh.github.io/matbench-discovery/preprint).

+> Disclaimer: We evaluate how accurately ML models predict solid-state thermodynamic stability.
+Although this is an important aspect of high-throughput materials discovery, the ranking cannot give a complete picture of a model's general applicability to materials.
+A high ranking does not constitute endorsement by the Materials Project.